aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/document/_index.md

 ### Remarks

 The document paper size is Letter by default.
-If you want to change page setup, use [`Section.PageSetup`](../../section/pagesetup).After creation, you can use [`DocumentBuilder`](../../documentbuilder) to add document content easily.
+If you want to change page setup, use [`Section.PageSetup`](../../section/pagesetup).

+After creation, you can use [`DocumentBuilder`](../../documentbuilder) to add document content easily.

 ### Examples